Magnon-magnon coupling in synthetic ferrimagnets: Introduction

-In two magnetic layers separated by a thin nonmagnetic spacer, conduction electrons in the spacer magnetically couple two spatially separated moments, via the so-called Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction~\cite{Ruderman_PR1954,Kasuya_PTP1956,Yoshida_PR1957}.
-This interlayer exchange coupling arises from coherent propagation of electron spin across the spacer layer~\cite{Bruno_PRB1995,Slonczewski_PRB1989,Edwards_PRL1991}.
-Due to the Friedel-like oscillation of the electron phase, the exchange coupling changes its sign as a function of the interlayer distance, switching between ferromagnetic and antiferromagnetic ordering of the two magnetic layers~\cite{Grunberg_PRL1986,Majkrzak_PRL1986,Salamon_PRL1986,Parkin_PRL1990}.
-The antiferromagnetically ordered states of two identical magnetic layers, often called synthetic antiferromagnets (SyAFs), have served as a testbed for studying antiferomagnetism where SyAFs' relatively weak RKKY exchange coupling, comparable to the strength of magnetic fields achievable in laboratories, helps realise experiments otherwise difficult in atomically-ordered, crystalline antiferromagnets~\cite{Jungwirth_NatNano2016,Duine_NatPhys2018,Baltz_RMP2018}.
-One such property is the magnetic resonances in SyAFs whose typical frequency resides within a range of GHz that is readily accessible by modern microwave techniques~\cite{PhysRevB.21.169,Zhang_PRL1994,Zhang_PRB1994,Belmeguenai_PRB2007,Topkaya_JAP2010,doi:10.1063/1.3143625,Khodadadi_PhysRevAppli2017,PhysRevB.90.064428,Sorokin_PRB2020,sud2020tunable,He_CPL2021,Patchett_PRB2022,Waring_PRB2021,Wang_CPB2022}.
 In a canted static state in SyAFs under an applied magnetic field, the low-lying, spatially-uniform resonance modes are usually called acoustic and optical modes where the precessions of two exchange-coupled moments are primarily in- and out-of-phase, respectively~\cite{rezende1998studies}.
 The resonance frequencies of these modes exhibit different magnetic field dependence, allowing them to come almost degenerate in a certain field range.
 Unless some symmetry conditions are satisfied, there is no exact degeneracy and the spectrum is gapped as a function of magnetic field~\cite{shiota2020tunable,sud2020tunable}.
 In the regime where the two modes have well-defined in- and out-of-phase characters away from the degenerate range, the gap, defined as the minimum split with respect to the field between the two resonance frequencies, represents the coupling strength of the in- and out-of-phase oscillations and when it is greater than the linewidths, it means that the energy transfer between them takes place more frequently before the excited state is lost, termed as the strong coupling regime~\cite{ZARERAMESHTI_PhysRep2022}.
 A large coupling strength has been favoured for potential magnonic applications in which such energy transfer might play a crucial role~\cite{YUAN_PhysRep2022,ZARERAMESHTI_PhysRep2022,Awschalom_IEEETQM2021,Chumak_IEEE2022}.